 2. Geofencing for law

 A law firm, attorney, or a lawyer can set up geofencing marketing to target specific areas of interest.
 The targeted locations might include jails, hospitals, courts to reach their target audience.
-Geotargeting could also be set up to attract more leads.
+Geotargeting could also be set up to attract more leads efficiently, allowing the executives to focus on managing their day to day law activities with the help of best legal software stack.

 3. Geofencing for real estate